In need of interior advice?

 But before you get to that point: first some interior advice.
 In this blog we show you how interior design advice works, we give you tips on how to navigate through the huge amount of interior design advice on offer, we look at which stylist suits your needs and what an interior design advice costs.

-Looking for an interior stylist? - How to find the right stylist for you -
+How to find the right interior style for you house

 We can imagine that you're a bit snowed under by the enormous supply of interior advice, interior advisors and interior stylists.
 You can limit the flood of information about interior design by looking for someone in your area.
 Google is always a good place to start when looking at interior design, but look beyond that.
 Don't forget the social media channels.
 Instagram in particular is a platform that lends itself well to this.
 If you have your own Instagram account, you can search for interior hashtags.
 You will easily find profiles of interior stylists who can provide you with interior design advice.
 Because Instagram is a beautiful visual platform, you can also use this channel to orientate yourself on what you like about interiors.
 Based on this, you can get to work creating a mood board, for instance by collecting styles that you like on Instagram.
 On the basis of this mood board, you can decide which style suits you best.
 Do you want interior advice for a country style, or perhaps a minimalist or modern style?
 Once you're done with your orientation, you can start looking at the various possibilities for restyling your interior.